siemens-nl-fa/Industrial-Edge-Workshops/S7-Common-Configurator/Installation.md

 ![DataFlow.png](graphics/DataFlow.PNG)

+## Setup
+We have two virtual machines available
+* 1 Tia portal machine with plcsim
+* 1 Linux jumphost to access the Industrial edge Device

+The tia portal machine will be available to start, stop or edit the plc. it is also possible to open the HMI.
+The Linux jumphost has all the setting available to work with industrial edge.

 ## Configure PLC Connection

 To read data from the PLC and provide the data, we will use the SIMATIC S7 Connector to establish connection with the PLC via S7.